- What alumni say

 Sydney Future Makers Fellowship Facilitator

 Laura grew up in the wild spaces of South Africa and cares deeply about land, including the people and animals who live there.
 She has a life-long love affair with learning and has over a decade of facilitation experience across NGOs, SMEs, Corporate and Government sectors.
 She has a Master’s in Education (Social Ecology), as well as, a Bachelor of Commerce (Business Strategy and Law).
-In addition, she completed the CSL Fellowship Program in 2013.
+In addition, she completed the Fellowship program in 2013.
 Laura is genuinely incapable of containing her enthusiasm for helping others learn and delights in supporting them to realise their vision for a fairer, more sustainable future.

-General Manager, Melbourne Future Makers Fellowship Program Manager and Co-facilitator
+General Manager, Melbourne Future Makers Fellowship Manager and Co-facilitator

 Alesha has 10 years' experience in the transformative education space and transitioned to the sustainability field from film and video production after being inspired by the documentary Who Killed the Electric Car?
 She has since committed to enabling and building communities that incorporate a safe climate for all species and all generations.
 She has extensive experience in personal and professional development, with a focus on leadership, team management and teamwork skills and has worked with community groups, universities, NGOs, government and business.
 Alesha holds Bachelor Degrees in Media Arts (Film and Video) and Social Science (Environment).

 Our guest speakers are experts in their fields, providing participants with access to crucial knowledge and networks.